nootkan/classic-press-formspammertrap-plugin/README.txt

 8. Set your email address (must be on your domain)
 9. Configure file upload options if desired
 10. Review security status and configure retention settings
+11. **NEW:** Access Settings > Form Submissions to view and manage all form submissions

 **🗑️ Clean Removal:**
 When you no longer want the plugin, simply delete it from the Plugins page.
-The enhanced cleanup system will automatically remove all plugin data, uploaded files, database entries, and configuration - leaving your site completely clean!
+The enhanced cleanup system will automatically remove all plugin data, uploaded files, form submissions, database entries, and configuration - leaving your site completely clean!

 == Configuration ==